 The double reference to the same event shows that not everything in Revelation is in sequential order.
 The fall of Babylon is one of the major events at the very end of this age.

 This angel’s message is a warning about the chief single danger then—worshiping the beast and his image and receiving his mark.
 That single sin is so grave that anyone, including Christians, who buckle under the pressure of the day and sin in that way will be damned.
+That truth destroys the myth of eternal security.
 John wrote: Dear children, keep yourselves from idols.
 (1 John 5:21)

 The judgment for all who receive the mark of the beast is again restated for emphasis.
-Among other things there will ne no rest for the transgressors.
+Among other things there will be no rest for the transgressors.

 All of this and more will occur before the rapture.
 The faithful saints alive then must have patient endurance.
 The chief sinful temptation then will be idolatry—false worship.